Tylrrc/Prediction-based-Cursive-English-Handwriting-Recognition/IntermediateReport.md

 Our goal with this project is to train a model that can recognize cursive handwritten characters in an image of a word and probabilistically predict what the word is, based on the confidence of prediction accuracy.
 This "confidence" will simply be a threshold that must be crossed before a character can be assumed to be correct.

+####Example with "hello"

-For example, consider the word "hello" and its segmented form {'h','e','l','l','o'}.
-Now, let's say that our threshold for assumed correctness is .95 or 95%.
-Let's also say that the respective "confidence" levels for the individual characters are {.92, .96, .97, .70, .97}.
-In this case, we will assume that the letters 'e', 'l', 'o' were correctly predicted.
+Consider the word `"hello"` and its segmented form `{'h','e','l','l','o'}`.
+ Now, let's say that our threshold for assumed correctness is `.95` or `95%`.
+Let's also say that the respective "confidence" levels for the individual characters are `{.92, .96, .97, .70, .97}`.
+In this case, we will assume that the letters `'e', 'l', 'o'` were correctly predicted.
 This can be represented by:

     actual word                     h e l l o